LittleHelicase/thoughts-and-tales/content/tales/under-the-second-sky.md

 They walked together through a side corridor, wider here, gently lit, the floor lined with smooth-set panels that softened each step.
 The walls had shifted tone slightly, pale stone giving way to something warmer, almost bone-colored.
 Overhead, narrow skylight slits let in a diffuse glow that bent across the curve of the hall.
 The architecture was still quiet, but more structured now, less like something grown, more like something intended.

-“You from the orchard side?”
+“You are from the orchard side?”
 Sela asked.

 Mira nodded.

 “North slope.
 I was checking the rootbeds when I saw the flare.”
 “And decided to pick it up yourself?”
 “It didn’t seem like the kind of thing you leave out.”

 Sela laughed gently.